buptcozy/koordinator/docs/proposals/scheduling/20220701-schedule-gang.md

 ### Compared with competitors

 #### Coescheduling
-(1) Coescheduling schedules a group of gang tasks ,when the cluster resources are not satisfied, it will release all task resources and schedule the gang task in next scheduling cycle.
+1.Coescheduling schedules a group of gang tasks ,when the cluster resources are not satisfied, it will release all task resources and schedule the gang task in next scheduling cycle.
 For example, there is a gang task that requires 10 tasks to be scheduled,when the resources of first 5 tasks are allocated, the 6th task cannot pass Filter for some reason, Coescheduling will release the first 5 tasks' resource and ignore the remaining 4 tasks in this scheduling cycle.